-Teleinspections for First Nations Remote Communities
+Teleinspections for First Nations remote communities

 For most of Canada, conducting Building inspections is not a challenge.
 However, conducting inspections for new homes in many First Nations is not always possible.
 When this happens, homes are not constructed to national building code requirements and will need major repairs in a few years.
 This is especially a problem in First Nations remote communities.
 The First Nations National Building Officers Association (FNNBOA) have developed teleinspections that uses electronic information and telecommunication technologies to support building code compliance.
 Under teleinspections the builders are to provide photographs and other information electronically for review by a certified First Nations Building Officer in another part of Canada.
 These images are reviewed to ensure that stage of construction meets building code requirements.